-These answers prompted me to dig a little deeper on what actually makes someone a millionaire.
-Over the years the term millionaire and rich have always been synonyms.
+These answers prompted me to dig a little deeper into what actually makes someone a millionaire.
+Over the years, the term millionaire and rich have always been synonyms.

 The actual definition of “What is a millionaire?” is this: